hzeller/timg/README.md

 A user-friendly viewer that uses 24-Bit color capabilities and unicode character blocks to display images, animations and videos in the terminal.

+On terminals that implement the [Kitty Graphics Protocol], this displays images in full resolution.

 ![](./img/sunflower-term.png)

 Displays regular images, plays animated gifs, scrolls static images and